 In 1940, the school was relocated to 639 Welshpool Road, with one brick and tile classroom and a verandah, at a cost of 850 pounds.
-It was opened with 37 children.
+It opened with 37 children.
 Then in 1952 a second classroom was established.

 By 1960 the school population peaked at 180 students and so further extensions were made, with the addition of another two classrooms and a staffroom.
-Students of the era read “Happy Venture Readers” with Dick and Dora, Nip and Fluff.
+Students of this era read “Happy Venture Readers” with Dick and Dora, Nip and Fluff.
 They drank bottles of milk supplied to them daily and spent countless hours unpicking incorrect sewing stitches.
-By 1975 the school population had returned to approximately 115.
+By 1975, the school population had returned to approximately 115.

-In 2008, the Minister for Education announced the building of a new school for Wattle Grove and the relocation of the old school to the new school site on St John Road.
+In 2008, the Minister for Education announced the building of a new school for Wattle Grove and the relocation of the old school to a new site on St John Road.
 The new school was completed in November 2010 and the relocation of resources and equipment from the old school took place at the end of the 2010 school year.

 our school newsletter